About UCAIR

 What We Do

-UCAIR is not an advocacy group, and by policy is prohibited from engaging in lobbying activities or otherwise attempting to influence legislation.
-UCAIR recognizes partner organizations may choose to engage in these activities.
-UCAIR intends to adhere to policy in this regard, separate and apart from any partnership agreement.
-UCAIR will endeavor to support the efforts of partners to extent that this support does not conflict with the policy under which it operates.
+UCAIR is not an advocacy organization and, by policy, is prohibited from engaging in lobbying or attempting to influence legislation.
+While UCAIR recognizes that partner organizations may choose to participate in such activities, UCAIR will maintain its commitment to this policy independently of any partnership.
+We will support our partners’ efforts where possible, provided that such support does not conflict with the guidelines that govern our work.

 Educate

-The first step to changing behavior is understanding, which is why UCAIR focuses on education — education about why Utah needs to improve its air quality and education about the feasible things you can do every day to help make a collective improvement.
+The first step to changing behavior is understanding.
+That’s why UCAIR focuses on education, explaining why air quality matters in Utah and sharing practical actions you can take each day to help make a collective difference.

 Provide Grants

-UCAIR doesn’t just ask people to make changes; it helps make changes possible.
-UCAIR’s Grants program rewards organizations with creative and innovative ideas combined with resourceful planning to reach measurable emissions reductions.
+UCAIR doesn’t just ask people to make changes; it helps make them possible.
+UCAIR’s Grants program helps organizations with creative and innovative ideas reach measurable emissions reductions.

 Partner

-Utah has a strong framework of organizations that care about and take initiative to improve Utah’s air quality.
-UCAIR’s goal is to provide a table where these partners can come together, combine their talents and capabilities to coordinate messaging, share data and strengthen efforts statewide to improve air quality.
+Utah is home to a strong network of organizations committed to improving air quality.
+UCAIR’s goal is to provide a common table where partners can come together to combine their strengths, align messaging, share data, and coordinate efforts for greater statewide impact.

 Invite Participation

-While UCAIR works very closely with partner organizations, it also seeks to involve Utah residents across the state in its efforts to improve air quality, including crafting and implementing technical solutions for air quality issues.
+While UCAIR works closely with partner organizations, it also actively involves Utah residents statewide in efforts to improve air quality, including developing and implementing technical solutions.

 Why We Do It

 Commitments made by individuals to reduce emissions are a critical component of UCAIR’s success and are intended to supplement, not replace, existing regulatory measures.
-There is widespread agreement throughout the state that clean air is important to Utahns.
-Through education, awareness and resource support, UCAIR champions a basic principle: that by working together, people can make a difference.
-By making a commitment to contribute, even in a small way, to change actions and behaviors that contribute to air pollution, participants in the UCAIR partnership can help everyone in Utah breathe a little easier.
+Across Utah, there is broad agreement that clean air matters.
+Through education, awareness, and support, UCAIR champions a simple principle: by working together, we can make a difference.
+Even small actions and behavior changes help improve air quality and make it easier for everyone in Utah to breathe a little easier.

 Utah’s Unique Geography and Weather Patterns Create Challenges